LucasBKnight/bobcoder/README.md

 **Bobcoder Windows Ver 0.1.1 Beta**

-  One stage encoding as unicode encoding is finicky with language based unicode. this means when I add the second encoding pass to the windows versin it will have to be longer unless I find a solution
+  One stage encoding as unicode encoding is finicky with language based unicode. this means when I add the second encoding pass to the windows version it will have to be longer unless I find a solution